Quick Facts: NRI MBBS Admission 2026

 Tip: NRI seats in private colleges are usually filled through state counselling, while deemed universities use MCC (Medical Counselling Committee) for allotment.

-State-Wise NRI MBBS Seats Snapshot
+State-Wise NRI MBBS Seats

 - Karnataka: 974 seats